John Williams discography

-John Williams, also formerly credited as Johnny Williams, worked as a jazz pianist and studio musician before starting to compose for television and film.
-Throughout his career he has directed his own works whenever possible.
+John Williams, an accomplished composer formerly credited as Johnny Williams, initially worked as a jazz pianist and studio musician before transitioning into composing for television and film.
+Throughout his illustrious career, he has often conducted his own compositions whenever possible.

-In a career spanning more than 65 years, he has won five Academy Awards for Best Original Score (Jaws, Star Wars, E.T. the Extra-Terrestrial, Schindler's List) and one for Best Scoring: Adaptation and Original Song Score (Fiddler on the Roof).
-He has won four Golden Globe Awards, seven British Academy Film Awards, and 23 Grammy Awards, and has received several gold and platinum records.
+With a career spanning over 65 years, Williams has garnered five Academy Awards: four for Best Original Score (Jaws, Star Wars, E.T. the Extra-Terrestrial, Schindler's List) and one for Best Scoring: Adaptation and Original Song Score (Fiddler on the Roof).
+He has also received four Golden Globe Awards, seven British Academy Film Awards, 23 Grammy Awards, and numerous gold and platinum records.

-This article includes all the works performed by John Williams and the ensembles he conducted during his career, such as the London Symphony Orchestra and the Boston Pops Orchestra, as whose music director he served from 1980 to 1993.
-It also features a complementary section dedicated to his discography as a composer, which features many compositions which he himself did not record.
+This article provides a comprehensive list of works performed by John Williams and the ensembles he has conducted throughout his career, including the London Symphony Orchestra and the Boston Pops Orchestra, for which he served as the music director from 1980 to 1993.
+Additionally, there is a dedicated section highlighting his discography as a composer, featuring many compositions that he himself did not record.

-For a list of all his compositions, please refer to the List of compositions by John Williams.
+For a complete list of his compositions, please refer to the List of compositions by John Williams.